 Licensed film strip and record packages were produced for many different children's properties, including Disney and Sesame Street.

-What's your Show N Tell worth?
+What's your Show N Tell worth in 2021?
 Here are some recently sold items.

 |1960 S General Electric Show N Tell Phono Viewer||11/2021||£89.55|